Outpatient Mental Health Services

 A wide range of issues brings people to counseling, including depression, anxiety, family conflict, eating disorders, behavior problems, separation, and divorce, coping with physical illness, grief, and bereavement, and more.

-WKM routinely provides psychological and neuropsychological testing for its clients.
+WKM routinely provides psychological testing for its clients.
 This includes testing for cognitive functioning, personality functioning, and memory and learning problems including attention deficient/hyperactivity disorder.
-WKM staff also provide ability, achievement, and projective testing.

 Both are processes of interactions between a person desiring help with problems and difficulties in living and a person trained in psychological techniques and principles which offer help.
 Our goal is to address root causes and symptoms.